 That excites me; the opportunity to give him a future that’s rich and full of possibilities is a privilege I’ll never take for granted (and if I ever do, beat me round the head with a head of cabbage).
-It’ll never make up for the past he has experienced, but he has experienced brilliant foster care, and I will continue what they started.
+It’ll never make up for the past he has experienced, but he has had brilliant foster care, and I will continue what they started.

 Adoption is a huge commitment, in terms of your energy, your ability to reflect, and your determination to become a parent.
 I chose to go through an adoption agency rather than my local authority, purely because they were struggling at the time to match up the number of children they had in care with the number of adopters coming through.
 Going to an adoption agency meant an additional level of work, but gave me a more national reach in terms of looking for children.

 The work to get to approved as a prospective adopter took six months.
 It involved an initial meeting with a social worker, a full medical, and a DBS check for starters.
 Whilst all of that was going on, I had an in-depth assessment from the social worker, where she analysed my capacity to be a parent.
 She was able to pull lots of information out of our discussions, on subjects as diverse as finance, my upbringing, health, my relationships with loved ones, and my diet.
 Danielle also interviewed family and close friends, and spent many, many long hours immersing herself in my thought process.
+Poor woman.

 If that sounds a little harsh, then you’ll understand how I felt as I began this process.
 I was given access to a website where different child’s details were listed from a variety of local authorities around the country.
 The child’s social workers would give details about them – a little bit about their history, their personality, their looks, etc – and then you would have a discussion about the children you felt were a good match.